TADA Module 2: Geospatial Functions

 As you can see in the above examples, not all WQP observations have

-an intersecting ATTAINS catchment: see that in the returned dataframe,
+an intersecting ATTAINS catchment: see that in the returned dataframes,

 some WQP observations have NAs where there should be ATTAINS